daattali/beautiful-jekyll/_posts/2021-07-24-half-truths-tracing-in-ci.md

 **🔗 Slide References**

-- [Video + transcript](https://thestrangeloop.com/2021/how-tracing-uncovers-half-truths-in-slacks-ci-infrastructure.html). **👟 To be published once our organizers post it 👈**.
 - [Infrastructure Observability for Changing the Spend Curve](https://slack.engineering/). **👟 To be published in the coming week at Slack's engineering blog 👈**.
 A deep dive on how we crafted an order of magnitude change in our spend (10x reduction compared to baseline growth) over the last two years with iterative understanding and changes in Slack’s Continuous Integration (CI) infrastructure.
 - [Why We Built Our Own Distributed Column Store (Strange Loop 2017)](https://www.thestrangeloop.com/2017/why-we-built-our-own-distributed-column-store.html) - a talk by Sam Stokes at Strange Loop 2017 describing details of Honeycomb's columnar datastore.
 - [How Big Technical Changes Happen at Slack](https://slack.engineering/how-big-technical-changes-happen-at-slack/) - an article by Keith Adams / Johnny Rodgers on Slack's strategy for approaching technological adoption.